Suckzoo/elixir-school/lessons/basics/modules.md

 end
 ```

-and we add this line to use UseImportRequire:
+and we add this line to use `UseImportRequire`:

 ```elixir
 use UseImportRequire.UseMe